Evolutionary Psychologist Career (Salary + Duties + Interviews)

 Evolutionary psychologists typically spend their time teaching and researching different topics within evolutionary psychology.
 Companies or organizations that need psychologists typically want psychologists with other specialties.
 If this is the approach you want to take as a psychologist, it’s best to work directly under evolutionary psychologists and follow their path.

-This means starting out like any other psychologist – in academia.
+This means starting like any other psychologist - in academia.
 Psychologists usually earn a Ph.D. or PsyD in their field.
 There are many schools offering study specifically in evolutionary psychology.

 Salary (How Much Do Evolutionary Psychologists Make?)

-The average salary for an evolutionary psychologist is around $140,000, with ah high of $200,000 and a low of around $29,000.
+The average salary for an evolutionary psychologist is around $140,000, with a high of $200,000 and a low of around $29,000.
 Evolutionary psychology is merely an approach taken on by psychologists who work in various jobs, so it’s hard to pinpoint the exact salary of an evolutionary psychologist.
-The few sources that do look at evolutionary psychology salaries consider it to be a miscellaneous form of psychology.
-We do know that the average salary for all psychologists is above six figures, although the range of salaries starts at $29,000 and ends at $200,000.
+The few sources that look at evolutionary psychology salaries consider it a miscellaneous form of psychology.
+We know that the average salary for all psychologists is above six figures, although the range of salaries starts at $29,000 and ends at $200,000.
 The highest-paying psychology careers offer an average of $167,000 per year.

 Schools for Evolutionary Psychology Degrees